 When the Microsoft Azure VNet that is used by your pods is configured for NSX Cloud, you are able to leverage the features of NSX-T Data Center network virtualization with those pods' farms and VDI desktop assignments.
 You can use the micro-segmentation features of NSX Cloud to restrict access between farm RDSH instances and VDI desktops even when those virtual machines are in the same tenant subnet.

-For the specific version of NSX-T Data Center that is supported for this integration, see the documentation topic Horizon Cloud — Environments, Operating Systems, and Compatibility.
+For the specific version of NSX-T Data Center that is supported for this integration with the current pod manifest for the current Horizon Cloud Service version, see the documentation topic Horizon Cloud — Environments, Operating Systems, and Compatibility.

-NSX Cloud integrates the NSX-T Data Center core components, NSX Manager and NSX Controllers, with your Microsoft Azure cloud environment.
+Horizon Cloud integration is supported with NSX Cloud management components — NSX Manager and Cloud Service Manager (CSM) — deployed either on-premises or, starting with NSX-T Data Center version 3.1.1, natively in Microsoft Azure.
 For an overview of the NSX Cloud architecture and components, see NSX Cloud Architecture and Components in the VMware NSX-T Data Center documentation.
-The core NSX Cloud components are:

 The following table is a high-level summary of the end-to-end steps to enable using the NSX Cloud features with your pod's RDSH VMs and VDI desktop VMs.
-Some of the links in the Details column open the relevant NSX-T Data Center version 2.4 documentation topics.
-If you are using NSX-T Data Center 2.3 instead, when you take one of the links below to the 2.4 version topic, you can use the upper blue menu to switch to the 2.3 version of the same documentation topic.
-The following screenshot illustrates the position of that blue menu for the Deploy or Link NSX Public Cloud Gateways topic.
+Some of the links in the Details column open the relevant NSX-T Data Center version 3.1 documentation topics.

 Note: When importing the VM, select the options for optimizing the VM and, for Windows 10, removing Windows Store Apps.
 Using those options helps prevent sysprep issues when subsequently sealing the image.